Pomeranian dog: Behaviour

 Pomeranians are alert and aware of changes in their environment, and barking at new stimuli can develop into a habit of barking excessively in any situation.
 They are somewhat defensive of their territory and thus may bark when they hear outside noises.

 Health

 A UK study found a life expectancy of 12.2 years for the Pomeranian.
 A Japanese study of pet cemetery data found a life expectancy of 14 years, below the average of 15.3 years for cross-breed dogs below 10 kg.
+Pomeranians are prone to a number of health conditions typical of small toy breeds.
+Common orthopedic issues include patellar luxation, in which the kneecap dislocates, sometimes requiring surgical correction in moderate to severe cases; and collapsed trachea, a condition that leads to a honking cough and may need veterinary management or surgery in severe cases.

 Pomeranians are one of the breeds with the smallest average litter size, with various sources giving numbers of between 1.9 and 2.7 puppies per litter.

 Dermatological conditions

 The Pomeranian is significantly predisposed to alopecia X with Pomeranians comprising 79.3% of the case load of a referral clinic in Japan and 26.5% of an endocrine alopecia case load in the US.

 Skeletal conditions

 A study in England found the prevalence patellar luxation to be 6.5% in the Pomeranian, the highest prevalence out of all breeds in the study.
 A USA study found an odds ratio of 18.6 compared to crossbreeds.
 Another study in the US found the Pomeranian to make up 9.3% of the caseload.
 In Thailand prevalence was found as high as 75% in one study and a 28.9% caseload in another.